Have you noticed that your mouth is parched and your lips are cracked? Believe it or not, this could be a sign of menopause.

-In this post, we’ll explore the link between dry mouth and menopause.
-We’ll examine why it happens, its most effective treatments, and the remedies to stop the problem in its tracks.
+Below, I’ll explore the link between dry mouth and menopause.
+First I’ll examine what causes the symptoms, then I’ll share some effective treatments and remedies to stop the problem in its tracks.

 Can Menopause Cause Dry Mouth?

 When most people think about menopause, they think about symptoms like hot flashes, mood swings, and insomnia.
-But many women are surprised when they discover their dry mouth is also due to fluctuating hormones during menopause.
+But many women, myself included, are surprised when they discover their dry mouth is also due to fluctuating hormones during menopause.

 Dry mouth, or xerostomia, can affect anyone at any age.
 But during menopause, you have a much higher chance of developing the condition.